dralshehri/hijridate/docs/index.rst

 a Javascript tool published by Suhail Alkowaileet.
-The last goes back to `R.H. van Gent`_, who built the original converter partly based on his astronomical calculation for years after 1420 AH and partly on a comparison calendar published by KFUPM in 1993 for the years 1356-1411 AH.
+The last goes back to `R.H. van Gent`_, who built the original converter partly based on his astronomical calculation for years after 1420 AH and partly on a comparison calendar prepared by KFUPM in 1993 for the years 1356-1411 AH.

 In contrast, the *Hijri Converter* package was written in Python from scratch.
-Although it was inspired by R.H. van Gent's work, it is based on the `Umm al-Qura calendar dataset`_ published by Mohammed Alshehri, one that is in complete alignment with the official Umm al-Qura calendar.
-That makes it more accurate and broader in terms of years included, 1300-1500 AH.
+Although it was inspired by R.H. van Gent's work, it is mainly based on the Umm al-Qura newspaper issues published weekly since 1343 AH, one that is in complete alignment with the official printed Umm al-Qura calendar.
+However, other sources was also used to build the package including the comparison calendar prepared by KFUPM for the years 1356-1411 AH, and the official website of Umm al-Qura calendar for the years 1431-1500 AH.
+Both sources were also verified using the dates of then-published issues of Umm al-Qura newspaper.
+That makes *Hijri Converter* package more accurate and broader in terms of years included, 1343-1500 AH.

 When it comes to performance, using *Hijri Converter* package to convert from Hijri to Gregorian and back is seven times faster (or five times faster, with